 Now think of your copy as the sales assistant.
-It welcomes the customer, identifies what they need and shows them where in the ‘shop’ to find what they want.
+It welcomes the customer, identifies what they need and shows them where in the ‘shop’ they can find what they want.
 The copy explains the benefits of the products or services and helps the customer decide which option is best for them.
 Then it takes them to the ‘checkout’ and closes the sale.

 At least, that’s what good copy will do.

-Our top ten tips for better website copy
+Ten tips for better website copy

 Tell the reader they are in the right place

 When a reader clicks on your website, they will decide within seconds whether you are offering what they need.
 If they can’t work out quickly whether they are in the right place, they’ll click off and you may never get them back.
 Get straight to the point and let readers know that you have what they want.
 Don’t overcomplicate what you do with fancy words and phrases.

 Talk directly to your reader.
 Use “you” as much as possible to make your copy feel more personal.

 Instead of; “we are excellent at customer service,” say, “you will benefit from excellent customer service.”

 Instead of; “all our clients get a special welcome gift,” say, “you will receive our special welcome gift.”